-Top ten tips: Working with someone with Autism Spectrum Disorder or Aspergers
+Top ten tips: Working with an autistic person

-Autism Spectrum Disorder affects different people in different ways and to varying degrees.
-This means that one cannot make an assumption about the needs of any individual with ASD.
-A person with high-functioning Autism or Aspergers may suffer high anxiety in certain situations, or have difficulty with certain social interactions, or may simply thrive in a well structured environment.
+Autism affects different people in different ways and to varying degrees.
+This means that one cannot make an assumption about the needs of any autistic individual.
+An autistic person who doesn’t also have learning disability may suffer high anxiety in certain situations, or have difficulty with certain social interactions, or may simply thrive in a well structured environment.

-The following points are not recommendations for a ‘typical’ person with autism, as no such person exists.
-However, these suggestions are good for any working environment, but may be of particular help to someone on the Autism Spectrum or with Aspergers Syndrome.
+The following points are not recommendations for a ‘typical’ autistic person, as no such person exists.
+However, these suggestions are good for any working environment, but may be of particular help to an autistic person.

 - Be clear in instruction, by using clear and simple language.
 Plays on words and undertones of sarcasm, satire or ambiguity can be confusing.